sfagin89/RedundantSensorProject/README.md

 # Redundant Sensor Project
-Repo for EC545 Redundant Archival Preservation System using Sensor Fusion
+Repo for the Redundant Archival Preservation System using Sensor Fusion

 ## Project Overview

-In this project, a redundant environment monitoring system was designed.
-It's intended use is for the preservation of paper and ink based materials, such as books, painting or scrolls.
-The goal of this project was to illustrate the concept of Sensor Fusion as a method for improving the precision of sensor readings.
-This was accomplished using Marzullo's Algorithm, which takes a set of intervals, and returns the smallest common intersection between the highest number of intervals possible.
-A set of 3 UV Light Sensors, and 3 Temperature/Humidity Sensors were used to demonstrate the effectiveness of Marzullo's Algorithm in reducing the precision error of a sensor reading through redundant readings.
+This project is intended to be used as a redundant sensor application, applying Marzullo's Algorithm to improve the precision error of sensor readings.
+The focus is on monitoring environmental conditions in relation to preserving archival material, however it can be used in many other scenarios, as the sensor thresholds are easily changed depending on your requirements, as well as swapping out the Temperature/Humidity and UV/Light sensors used in this project for other sensors.

 The images below display the results of Marzullo's Algorithm when applied to a set of 3 UV Light sensor readings.
 The LTR390 Sensor has a known precision error of +/- 10%[^3].
-After running through the MarzulloAlgorithm function, the new precision error of the result is +/- 7.7%.
+After running through the script's MarzulloAlgorithm function, the new precision error of the result is +/- 7.7%.

 <p align="center">
   <img src="https://github.com/sfagin89/RedundantSensorProject/blob/main/Images/Marzullo_Applied_to_Light_Sensor.png">